-Just a little over one hundred and eighteen years ago, a guy named Orlando Carmelo Scarnecchia was born in Steubenville, Ohio.
+Almost one hundred and twenty years ago, a guy named Orlando Carmelo Scarnecchia was born in Steubenville, Ohio.
 You won’t recognize that name.
 Seeing as how he died in 1985, you might not recognize the name he became famous under.
 But if you’ve ever enjoyed a magician doing card tricks, played pretty much any card or dice game, or counted cards in blackjack (at least, if you did it his way) then you know the name John Scarne.

 Now why is a magician, card manipulator, and author of books on gambling showing up on a Wednesday Wonder post?
 Because there’s a corollary to Clarke’s Third Law: “Any sufficiently advanced technology is indistinguishable from magic.”
 The corollary is “Any sufficiently advanced magic is the product of technology.”